 Lincolnshire DN31 1DB

 Write to HMRC telling them the company is leaving the scheme.
 They will then confirm a leaving date for you.
-If the company wants to rejoin the scheme they must wait twelve months after their leaving date.
+If the company wants to rejoin the scheme, they must wait twelve (12) months after the leaving date.